claudy/gccsoundboard/README.md

 # Recommended Fader Levels 🏆

-Main fader at -10.0
+**Main** fader at -10.0

 Reasons why:
 1. Other faders can be run at or near 0.0 which makes for best control for mixing.
 2. Fast peaks of loudness won't be overpowering when they happen
 3. Mixing mistakes will be harder to hear at lower levels.
 Mixing mistakes are easier to hear at 0 or +3.

-Monitors at -5.0
+**Monitors** at -5.0

 Reasons why:
 1. Loud enough that singers can hear themselves
 2. Avoids feedback loops with the [Beta 87C](https://pubs.shure.com/guide/BETA87C/en-US) stage mics

-Narthex at -5.0.
+**Narthex** at -5.0.
 This might need adjusted in the future.

-ALS bus at 0.0
+**ALS** mixbus at 0.0

 Reasons why:
 1. The volume of the assisted listing system can be adjusted to taste by each individual.
 2. The bus is only for pulpit speaker and pastor mic pack.
 You can add stage mics on the fly by pressing **Fader Flip**.

 ### Pastor Mic 🎙
 Pastor fader should be run at 0.0.
-Adjust as needed for announcements, communion, etc. Run it as quiet as possible without making it hard to hear what is being said.
+Adjust higher or lower as needed for announcements, communion, etc. Run it as quiet as possible without making it hard to hear what is being said.

-Pastor microphone is a Shure QLXD1 bodypack.
-It is an over-the-ear microphone.
-Find the paper manual in the desk.
-It has the frequency response printed on it for the microphone.
 The preamp gain can be lower than the gain we use for the stage mics because the pastor microphone is close to the person's mouth.
 This results in an excellent signal-to-noise ratio.
 I typically run the preamp gain so that the pastor is peaking at the top of the green zone (-18 dBu).
 Use the dynamic compressor to reduce the maximum amplitude by 6 dB during energitic moments of the sermon.
 On the dynammic compressor is a setting labeled **Gain** or **Makeup gain**.
 Set it to a positive number so that you can comfortably keep the fader at 0.0.
 The quiet moments are still audible in the PA speakers.

+Pastor microphone is a Shure QLXD1 bodypack.
+It is an over-the-ear microphone.
 The bodypack might have a gain adjustment on the pack.
 We never change it.
+The paper manual is in the tech desk.
+It has the frequency response printed in it.

 ### Vocalist Mics
 Cardiod mics are used for vocalist mics.
 [Beta 87C](https://pubs.shure.com/guide/BETA87C/en-US) stage mics to be exact.
 These reject rear noise, which is good because we are using stage monitors.